 When you open Forms in the Interact plugin, the Forms page displays.
 You can select a specific category folder, or the All categories folder, to view any forms that have been created.
+Only forms where you are named as a member display; you cannot see forms created by other users if you are not a member.
 The forms display in descending date order, starting with the most recently updated.